 Council At-Large Division B

-Before launching his Media Consulting firm, Councilman Walker was recognized numerous times over the years for his work in broadcast journalism.
-In 2016, Councilman Walker was honored with an Emmy award, his second, for the 30-minute documentary, “Steve Gleason: The Journey.”
+Before launching Scott Walker Media, Councilman Walker was recognized numerous times over the years for his work in broadcast journalism.
+In 2016, he was honored with a regional Emmy award, his second, for the 30-minute documentary, “Steve Gleason: The Journey.”
 The documentary chronicled Gleason’s journey from football star to ALS diagnosis to the premiere of his feature-length film at the Sundance Film Festival.
-In January 2020, Councilman Walker traveled to Washington, DC to see Gleason receive a Congressional Gold Medal, the highest honor bestowed by Congress on a civilian.
+In January 2020, Councilman Walker traveled to Washington, DC when Gleason receive a Congressional Gold Medal, the highest honor bestowed by Congress on a civilian.

-Councilman Walker and his wife Jennifer have been married since 2000.
-They have two children, Jack and Beckett, and Oreo the dog.
-They reside in Metairie
+Councilman Walker and his wife Jennifer have been married since 2000 and reside in Metairie with their two children, Jack and Beckett, and Oreo the dog.

 East Bank Location

 Joseph S. Yenni Building

 1221 Elmwood Park Blvd., 10th Floor

 West Bank Location

 Gretna, LA 70053-5850

 To send an email message, click on the appropriate link below.